NS4AR: A new, focused on sampling areas sampling method in graphical recommendation Systems: Framework

 \section{Framework}

-It is based on the typical GNN recommendation pipeline, which includes a GNN-based $E_{\theta}$ to learn embeddings for items and users.
+This algoeithm is based on the typical GNN recommendation pipeline, (see Figure \ref{fig:example}) , which includes a GNN-based $E_{\theta}$ to learn embeddings for items and users.
 By giving positive sampler and negative sampler in any given user.
 The sampled user-item interactions serve as the training data for graph-based recommendation learning with stochastic gradient descent (SGD) optimizer.
 After training, the recommender system recommends the top K items with largest $E_\theta^{u}E_\theta^{v}$ for a queried user.

+As show in Figure 1, we gave an example of how GNN recommender system works based on user-item interaction graph and sampled user or item data from it.
+It also showed how the data got encoded in the encoder, being embedded and used for top-K recommendation.